rhodyprog4ds/BrownFall25/resources/glossary.md

 :  an input variable in a prediction algorithm
 :  an independent variable

+generalize
+:  to describe previously unseen data, solving related, but not in the training data problems

 generative model
 :  a model that describes the data and therefore can also be used to generate new data that looks like the training data.